-Claypool, a Democrat, was the representative for Ohio's 11th congressional district from 1937 to 1942.
+Claypool was the representative for Ohio’s 11th congressional district and was a Democrat.
+He served from 1937 to 1942.

 From Jan 1937 to Nov 1942, Claypool missed 41 of 536 roll call votes, which is 7.6%.
 This is on par with the median of 6.6% among the lifetime records of representatives serving in Nov 1942.
 The chart below reports missed votes over time.

 |Time Period||Votes Eligible||Missed Votes||Percent||Percentile|